🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 As a better (and more realistic example) you could find partner retargeting between airlines and hotels.
 Both are separate companies but have complementary offers that go hand-in-hand.

-SharpSpring Ads Connect do just this.
+SharpSpring Ads Connect does just this.

 Oh, and did I mention that the costs of targeting visitors like these are on average 80% cheaper than regular Google Ads retargeting audiences?